 Dropping and Withdrawing From Classes

 Through the 3rd day of the term students may drop their courses they registered to take.
-Dropping a course is done through Banner Self-Service, the student database system.
+Dropping a course is done through Titan Experience, the student database system.
 If you drop your course(s) by the 3rd day you have:

 - No academic penalty